Jirri-Kun/Jirri-Kun/README.md

 # wassup?

-I'm Brian also known as Edateos and Crowbs.
-I love coding and cheats.
+I'm Brian also known as Jirri and Robbert.
+I love coding and cibersecurity.

 I'm currently searching for an enterprise in France to accept me as an internship for 18 months :)